Wayland Union Schools

 Essential Standards for Second Grade Language Arts:

-- Ask and answer questions such as who, what, where, when, why, and how to demonstrate understanding of key details in a text.
+- Ask and answer questions such as who, what, where, when, why, and how to demonstrate an understanding of key details in a text.

 - Read with sufficient accuracy and fluency to support comprehension.